Deadlyweed/meteor-up/README_NEW.md

 This version of Meteor Up is powered by [Docker](http://www.docker.com/), making deployment easy to manage and reducing a lot of server specific errors.

 I'm making this new read file on my account because I will be making more changes to this.
-I only tested it for a single app on a server but I thing I found a way to make it easier to deploy more then one app on one server.
-My first test for more then one app on one server failed.
-The project i was using doesn't support Ubuntu 16.
-I will be contecting them to see when they will be supporting Ubuntu 16.
-I will be testing it on Ubuntu 14 server to see if it works.
-If it does work, I will be update the readme file with that info.
+I only tested it for a single app on a server.

 I know my mup.js work 100% the way i have it set up.
 Anything I dont have comment out is what i got to work.
 I dont think anything that you uncomment to use should work.
 I'm using windows and deploy right to digital ocean account with no problem.

 This will work for:
 Windows to Linux
-Linux to Windows

 Haven't been test for:
-Mac to Windows
+Mac to Windows-
 Mac to Linux

 **Table of Contents**